 Simulating the controls of the original game the player could move in four directions and had two attack styles.
 This was done using a custom controller I developed that removed physics from the controller to give the character a snappy feel of the original game.

-Wanting to learn more about networking I implemented very basic networking system where multiple players could connect to a host world and interact with the environment and each other.
+To learn more about networking I implemented a system where multiple players could connect to a host world and interact with the environment and each other.

 The over world of the game was created using a file that had the locations the sprites represented as two character identifiers each separated by a space.
 This file was loaded into a function that split the text file by the spaces and new lines into an array.
-The array was then looped over using the identifiers in each object to determine which model to load.
+The array was then looped over using an identifier in each object to determine which model to load.

 The original game had 16×11 tiles per screen, and 16×8 screens, that would mean that there were 22,528 individual objects I would have had to place.
 This was my biggest drive to develop a function to create the over world saving a huge amount of time and effort.

-The dungeon tiles were placed manually since they were created to one unit they allowed easier placement.
+The dungeon tiles were created with modular design in mind to allow easier manual placement.

 During this project attempted a few skills I had little knowledge in like developing 3D models, coding in C# and the Unity Program.
-I am really impressed with the end result of the project.
-Though it never did become a full game, it was a great way to try something new and pick up new skills on the way.
+I am really impressed with the end result of the project, it was a great way to try something new and pick up new skills on the way.